The content has been loaded.

 To protect Delfzijl from the Spanish army, construction of a small fortification around Delfzijl began in 1569.
 Nevertheless, Delfzijl was ultimately captured by the Spanish in 1580.
 In 1591, Prince Maurice recaptured the city, expanded the fortifications, and built a wide wall on the sea side, incorporating the Grote Waterpoort (Great Water Gate).
 Later, during the Siege of Delfzijl (1813-1814), the English entered the city through this gate when they recaptured it from the French.

-The coupures are important passages in the flood defenses between the city and the harbor.
+The floodgates are important passages in the flood defence the city and the harbor.
 With four passages, they protect us from outside water.
-When the water level rises above 3 meters above sea level, we close the doors and spring into action.
+When the water level exceeds 3 meters above sea level, we close the gates and take action.
 The Grote Waterpoort is a historical symbol of our water management.

 The Great Water Gate

 The Grote Waterpoort as it stands today was built in 1833.
-In the 1970s, this dike passage was restored and is still in use as a cut-off to this day.
+In the 1970s, this dyke gap was dyke gap and is still in use today as a coupure.
 The gate can be closed with a metal door in case of flooding.

 The Small Water Gate

-The Kleine Waterpoort, also known as the Ruyterpoort, is another breach in the dike near Delfzijl.
+The Kleine Waterpoort, also known as the Ruyterpoort, is another cut in the dyke Delfzijl.
 Its doors can be closed with a manually operated revolving door.
 The gate owes its name to Michiel de Ruyter, who brought the West Indian fleet ashore in Delfzijl in 1665.
 The gate has several paintings commemorating this event.

 Farmsumer gate